You’re driving along one day, minding your own business, when the car’s transmission indicator lights up. Okay – what now?

 Transmission warning lights are (in general) only found on vehicles with automatic transmissions.

 Cars with a manual (‘standard’) gearbox don’t have a warning light.
-You need to detect any shifting issues yourself.
+You need to identify any shifting problems yourself.

 You may or may not find a transmission warning light with electric cars.
 It depends on how the vehicle was designed!

-The appearance of the transmission warning light varies between manufacturers.
+The manifestation of the transmission warning light differs between manufacturers.

 If you need clarification on what a particular dashboard warning light means, check your owner’s manual or do a quick Google search.
 You’ll find the answer soon enough!